rubillionaire/res.commune/README.md

 # Res Commune

-Simple application that take Creative Commons texts and turn them into a PDF.
+Simple application to select a Creative Commons text, and design your own book.

 *A work in progress.*